Journey to Pascha

 Review Questions

 Have students stand in two lines, as two teams.
-Toss a coin to decide which team will go first.
-Throw the beach ball to one student on that team.
-The student chooses a question from the basket.
-If the student can answer the question with no help, the team gets three points.
+Toss a coin, or have each team choose a number between one and ten, to decide which team will go first.
+Throw the beach ball to one student on the team going first.
+The student chooses a question from the basket, and together the team decides on an answer.
+If the team can answer the question without looking in the Bible, the team gets three points.

-If the student needs to confer with others or check in the Bible to answer the question, the team gets one point.
-(If the team can’t come up with an answer, or answers incorrectly, no points are given.
-The time limit for giving each answer is 5 seconds, though if a team is really stumped they may have 5 extra seconds.)
-When the question has been answered, the student throws the ball to someone on the other team, who then picks a question and answers or confers in the same way.
+If the team needs to check in the Bible to answer the question, they get one point for a correct answer.
+(If the team can’t answer, or answers incorrectly, no points are given.)
+The time limit for giving each answer is 8 seconds.
+When the question has been answered, the student with the ball throws to someone on the other team, who then picks a question from the basket and answers or confers in the same way.
+(No player should get more than one turn unless your group is small.
+In that case, each player should get a turn, or more than one if necessary.
+If you have an uneven number of students, one can be a "floater" and stand with the team answering the question each time.)

 The winning team will be the one with the most points after all ten questions have been answered.
-(If there are questions to which students cannot come up with answers, give the answers.
-But they should be able to find them all.
-Go over all the answers together at the end.)
+Go over the answers together at the end, helping students find them in the Bible if necessary.

 6